Second Year Film Work 2020

 Anne McNulty, Casting Director, Michael Grandage Company

-Three Year Course
+Three Year Acting Course

-This is a demanding conservatoire course based on the values of classical acting, adapted to suit the needs of the contemporary world.
+This is a demanding three-year acting course based on the values of classical acting, adapted to suit the needs of the contemporary world.
 It is practical, not theoretical, and aims to equip you with all the skills and expertise you need to become a dynamic and courageous actor.
 The training is very much student-centred, giving time for individual attention.

-The course is designed to help you reach your full potential through vocal, physical and imaginative techniques, and provide you with the ability to continue learning and developing beyond these three years and throughout your professional life.
+The acting course is designed to help you reach your full potential through vocal, physical and imaginative techniques, and provide you with the ability to continue learning and developing beyond these three years and throughout your professional life.

 You will be taught in group classes and through regular one-to one tutorials across all of the core disciplines.
 You will have many opportunities to work with leading practitioners from theatre, film and television as well as key industry casting directors and agents.